 What is financial success?

 It seems that everyone has financial success as a goal – either specifically or in the back of their mind.
 But what does financial success really look like?
-In reality it may look very different from one person to the next.
-As a financial coach I’ve noticed there seems to be three main groupings of how people look at and measure financial success.
+In reality, it may look very different from one person to the next.
+As a fee-only financial planner, I’ve noticed there seem to be three main groupings of how people look at and measure financial success.

 - Many people, when asked, respond that financial success to them is being able to acquire that nice big expensive house, or a certain fancy sports car, or perhaps being able to take upscale vacations to exotic locations.